Young Christian Workers

-The Young Christian Workers (YCW; Jeunesse ouvrière chrétienne) is an international organization founded by Rev. Joseph Cardijn in Belgium as the Young Trade Unionists; the organization adopted its present name in 1924.
+The Young Christian Workers (YCW; Jeunesse ouvrière chrétienne) is an international youth organization founded by the Catholic priest Joseph Cardijn in Belgium as the Young Trade Unionists.
+The organization adopted its present name in 1924.
+Is it regarded as the most influential wing of the Catholic Action movement.

 Its French acronym, JOC, gave rise to the then widely used terms Jocism and Jocist.
-In 1925, the JOC received Papal approbation, and in 1926 spread to France and eventually to 48 countries.
+In 1925, the JOC received papal approbation, and in 1926 spread to France and eventually 48 other countries.

-YCW in the past
+History

-Cardijn blamed the death of his father, a mineworker, on harsh labor conditions.
+As a young man, Joseph Cardijn blamed the death of his father, a mineworker, on harsh labor conditions.
 Working-class Belgians of the era tended to see the Church as serving the interests of the aristocracy, and some old friends considered Cardijn a traitor; he thus decided to devote his career to "reconciling his Church with the industrial workers of the world."

-When Cardijn was first made an assistant priest in the Brussels suburb Royal Laeken in 1912, he began to work with factory workers.
+After entering seminary and being ordained, Cardijn was first made an assistant priest in the Brussels suburb Royal Laeken in 1912.
+There, he began to work with factory workers.
 In 1915, he became the director of the city's Catholic social work.
 In the years after the First World War, he began to organize young Catholic workers in the Brussels area to evangelize their colleagues; the group was named Jeunesse Ouvrière Chrétienne.
 Its teachings were based on labor encyclicals by Popes Leo XIII and Pius XI.
-It received approval from Pius XI in 1925.
+JOC received approval from Pius XI in 1925.